jyennes/multi-file/README.md

 # multi-file
-Powershell script that selects multiple files then opens all of them.
+Powershell script that allows user to select multiple files then opens all of them.